angular-ui/ui-grid/README.md

     # Run a single test run against multiple browsers
     > grunt karma:single --browsers=Chrome,Firefox,IE

+By default the `dev` tasks runs e2e tests with protractor.
+If you have problems with them running slow or hanging, you can disable them with the `--no-e2e` flag:

+    > grunt dev --no-e2e

 ## Karmangular

 The `karmangular` task runs tests serially against multiple browsers (it is used internally by the `dev` task).